 Michael Lempert is Associate Professor of Anthropology.
 He is affiliated with the subfield of linguistic anthropology as well as with the Center for South Asian Studies and the interdisciplinary program in Anthropology and History.

-He is currently a Richard and Lillian Ives Faculty Fellow at the Institute for the Humanities.
-He was formerly Assistant Professor of Linguistics at Georgetown University, fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University (CASBS), and visiting professor at l’École des hautes études en sciences sociales (EHESS) in Paris.
+He was formerly Assistant Professor of Linguistics at Georgetown University.
+He has served as a Richard and Lillian Ives Faculty Fellow at the Institute for the Humanities, a Lenore Annenberg and Wallis Annenberg Fellow in Communication at the Center for Advanced Study in the Behavioral Sciences at Stanford University (CASBS), and visiting professor at l’École des hautes études en sciences sociales (EHESS) in Paris.